aamir-mustafa/super-resolution-adversarial-defense/README.md

 # Image Super-Resolution as a Defense Against Adversarial Attacks
 ![](Mapping_function.png)

-This repository is an PyTorch implementation of the paper **"Image Super-Resolution as a Defense Against Adversarial Attacks"**.
+This repository is an PyTorch implementation of the paper **"[Image Super-Resolution as a Defense Against Adversarial Attacks]"**(https://arxiv.org/abs/1901.01677)

 We use wavelet denoising and image super resolution as pre-processing steps to defend images against adversarial attacks.
 If you find our work useful in your research or publication, please cite our work: